 Audi R8 Interior

-- "Audi says there's enough room behind the R8 coupe's seats for a pair of golf bags, but you'd have to be pretty hard-pressed for country club transport to try that.
-The 3.5-cubic-foot front trunk is awkwardly shaped and barely provides enough space for an overnight bag (a Porsche 911 feels like a minivan by comparison).
-As such, the R8 is not the best choice for a long-distance road trip." -- Edmunds
+- "Audi says there's enough room behind the R8 coupe's seats for a pair of golf bags, but you'd have to be pretty hard-pressed for country-club transport to try that.
+The 3.5-cubic-foot front trunk is awkwardly shaped and barely provides enough space for an overnight bag (a Porsche 911 feels like a minivan by comparison)." -- Edmunds

 - "The only other interior storage involves a small dashboard glovebox and short-sided door pockets." -- Consumer Guide (2012)